 The winner of the Rural Craft Award will be presented with the Guy Gale Perpetual Memorial Trophy and £100 prize money.
 The trophy has been made by Simon Grant-Jones, blacksmith, specialist toolmaker and lecturer at the Dorset College of Agriculture.
 A prize of £50 & certificate will be awarded to the second place winner.

-This year’s judges were the 2014 Rural Craft Winner, Mr Zach Watts, a Master Thatcher and the 2015 Rural Craft winner, Mr Tim Hurn, a Potter.
+This year’s judges were the 2018 Rural Craft Winner Mr Richard Wilson and Mrs Jackie Norman.
 The Steward was Mr Stuart Gay.

-The Winner receives The Guy Gale Perpetual Memorial Trophy, a free trade stand at the Melplash Show and £100.
+The Winner receives The Guy Gale Perpetual Memorial Trophy, a complimentary trade stand at the Melplash Show and £100.
 The runner up receives £50.